Navteca/jupyterlab-pasarela/README.md

 https://[daskhub_domain]/user/[username]/pasarela/open

-First, replace [daskhub_domain] with your Daskhub domain and replace [username] with your Daskhub username.
+First, replace [username] with your Daskhub username.

 **Required Parameters (use only one):**